KatlehoMadaba/RideSharing-OOP/README.md

 Ride-Sharing-System : Allow passengers to request rides, drivers to accept rides, administrators to manage the platform using OOP

 ## Overview
 This project is a console-based ride-sharing system designed to simulate core functionalities of a real-world ride-sharing platform.
 It allows passengers to request rides, drivers to accept rides, and includes features like payment simulation, ratings, and exception handling.
-Built using C# with object-oriented programming principles, LINQ queries, and a menu-driven interface.
+Built using C# with object-oriented programming principles, LINQ queries, and a menu-driven interface.Having a json file as external storage.
 ---
 ### Implemented Features
 - *User Management*